 A. The Hawaiian word mo'olelo is often translated as "story" but it can also refer to history, legend, genealogy, and tradition.
 Use one of these translations to introduce yourself.

-The great thing about this question is that it’s so open ended it can be about almost anything.
-You’ve already written your Common App essay, but hopefully you have another subject for a personal story up your sleeve, and now would be the time to use it.
-Use this opportunity to discuss a personal story, legend, genealogy or tradition.
+The great thing about this question is that it’s so open-ended it can be about almost anything.
+You’ve already written your Common App essay, but hopefully, you have another subject for a personal story up your sleeve, and now would be the time to use it.
+Use this opportunity to discuss a personal story, legend, genealogy, or tradition.
 In other words, talk about whatever you like, as long as it’s personal and uniquely you.
-Use your restricted word-count wisely: stick to one anecdote.
+Use your restricted word count wisely by sticking to one main anecdote.